Bile duct obstruction is a blockage in the tubes that carry bile from the liver to the gallbladder and small intestine.

 In some cases, surgery is required to bypass the blockage.
 The gallbladder will usually be surgically removed if the blockage is caused by gallstones.
-Your health care provider may prescribe antibiotics if an infection is suspected.
+Your provider may prescribe antibiotics if an infection is suspected.

 If the blockage is caused by cancer, the duct may need to be widened.
-This procedure is called endoscope or percutaneous (through the skin next to the liver) dilation.
+This procedure is called endoscopic or percutaneous (through the skin next to the liver) dilation.
 A tube may need to be placed to allow drainage.

 If the blockage is not corrected, it can lead to life-threatening infection and a dangerous buildup of bilirubin.